ParallelMaths/parallel/pages/10-11-waterfalls.md

 :::

 ::: problem id=2_2 marks=2
-__2.2__ What is the maximum number of black and white peaceable queens that a 8x8 board can support?
+__2.2__ What is the maximum number of black and white peaceable queens that an 8x8 board can support?

 * [ ] 5 of each
 * [ ] 6 of each